-32 Cheapest Overwater Bungalow Resorts in the World in 2023
+17 Cheapest Overwater Bungalow Resorts around the World in 2024

-Well, there is a bit of good news then as it turns out that not all of them are priced only for the super-rich.
 Thanks to the overwater bungalows and water villas guide, which lists every overwater resort in the world, we know that there are some affordable options out there.
-The cheapest water villa or overwater bungalow resorts tend to be in Malaysia and nearby, but the Maldives itself has over 80 water villa resorts and many of them make this list even though they are full luxury resorts.
+The cheapest water villa or overwater bungalow resorts tend to be in Malaysia and nearby, but the Maldives itself has over 130 water villa resorts and many of them make this list even though they are full luxury resorts.
 You’ll also find some more basic places in the Caribbean, and some modest resorts in and near Bora Bora as well.
 The list below shows the cheapest options in all of the main regions for overwater bungalows and water villas as of 2024.

 If you are mostly just interested in an affordable holiday in the tropics you should check our list of the cheapest Caribbean destinations.